tomartin-42/libftprintf/README.md

+# ft_printf

-My version of printf function.
+My version of printf function 42 cursus.

 I made this proyect whitd old subjet specification buy the new subject is verry more easy.